RX-78GP02A/xpose-frontend/README.md

 Live Link: https://xpose.dev/

 ## Summary
-<!
-Insert my app information here>
+As a photo and photography hobbyist xpose has arrived to fit the needs of users with like mindedness. xpose is a photo journalism paltform to bring creativity togther.

-Once you enter xpose; the application will allow a user to register, to login, create a profile picture (.jpg and jpeg only), create a picture post (.jpg and jpeg only), search for users, follow a user, check for users that are following you, and (in future builds) fully comment on a users post.
+Once you enter xpose; the application will allow a user to register, to login, create a profile picture (.jpg and jpeg only), change a profile picture (.jpg and jpeg only), create a picture post (.jpg and jpeg only), search for users, follow a user, check for users that are following you, change user password, create a bio,and (in future builds) fully comment on a users post.

 ## Technologies Used